Learn more | Solo 401(k)

-You can invest your 401(k) in real estate when you establish a Self-Directed individual retirement account.
+You can invest your 401(k) in real estate when you establish a Self-Directed individual retirement account, such as a Solo 401(k) or a Roth Solo 401(k) for real estate.
 When we say "invest your 401(k) in real estate", we are not referencing a traditional, employee sponsored 401(k).
 In fact, you cannot use your 401(k) to invest directly in real estate.
 You can use a Solo 401(k) if you're a small business owner with no employees or a self-employed individual.

 The Solo 401(k), also known as the self-directed 401(k), was created by the IRS to specifically aid: